finbourne/horizon-sdk-csharp/sdk/docs/VendorApi.md

 <a id="queryvendors"></a>
 # **QueryVendors**
-> PagedResourceListOfVendorProduct QueryVendors (Object body)
+> PagedResourceListOfVendorProduct QueryVendors (QueryRequest queryRequest)

 [EARLY ACCESS] QueryVendors: Query for vendors and their packages with entities and sub-entities.